YesWeCandrew/MyMarketplace/items/report.md

 1. *Bug 1:*

 - *A space bar (' ') in the sign in email will crash the application.*
-- ...

 2. *Bug 2:*
 - *Sometimes when the app is first run and the buy again button is pressed, the app crashes.*
-- ...
-3. ...

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary